 Throughout Gorman's life he continued to paint.
 However, his interest in his Navajo culture led him into positions that ranged from managing the Navajo Arts & Craft Guild in the 1960s, to serving as the Director of the Native Healing Sciences with the Navajo Nation in the late 1970s.
 Between 1969 and 1973, Gorman was a professor at the University of California - Davis where he was one of the four founding faculty of the Native American Studies Department.
 In fact, after constantly displaying his student's work in his office, UC Davis dedicated and opened the C. N. Gorman Museum in 1974 in his honor to continue Gorman's encouragement of young artists.

 Gorman received an honorary doctorate in Humane Letters from The University of New Mexico in 1990 for his life long work and achievements in Indian art, Education and culture.
 Gorman died at the age of 90 in January 1998.

 To learn more about Dr. Carl N. Gorman, the Gorman family recommends reading his biography written by Henry and Georgia Greenberg.
 Originally published as Carl Gorman's World, it was republished as Power of a Navajo and can still be bought on Amazon, or rented at your local library - it's usually a special collections book and cannot be read outside the library.
-Both titles are out of print but are available on Amazon (Click on book images below to purchase).
+Both titles are out of print but are available for sale on Amazon (Link provided below).